-The Arts & Business Council of New York will offer its Diversity in Arts Leadership (DIAL) internship program for the 25th year in 2017.
-DIAL is an investment in building a more equitable arts management field.
-The program has placed more than 230 students from across the country into 110 arts nonprofit organizations in NYC to develop leadership in the business of the arts.
+The Arts & Business Council of New York is thrilled to offer the Diversity in Arts Leadership (DIAL) internship program again in 2018.
+For over 25 years, DIAL has been an investment in building a more equitable arts management field.
+The program has placed more than 244 students from across the country into over 112 arts nonprofit organizations in NYC to develop leadership in the business of the arts.

 Arts management interns are carefully chosen from a competitive nationwide pool of students and granted, paid, full-time, ten-week-long internships at multidisciplinary arts organizations.
 To ensure an immersive and well-rounded experience, the summer includes:

 - Full time work placement at a New York City arts nonprofit

 - Weekly group site visits to all intern arts host sites

 - Monthly professional development workshops and cultural outings

 - A private sector mentor

 Check out our impact infographic to learn more about our program.

 Arts Host and Intern Applications Now Closed.
 Summer 2019 applications open in January.